microcol/microewuhub/README.md

 This is a Laravel project similar to Google Classroom.

-## To use the project download the codes.
+## To run the project download the codes.

   * Download The Files
   * Upload the database by the given SQL